alandsilva/farm-data-exercise/README.md

 # Description

-This is a full stack web project for visualizing, adding and managing data on farms.
+This is a full stack web project for visualizing and adding data on farms.
 New farm entries can be made either by adding a single entry or by uploading a csv file.

 ## Technologies used

 ### Environment

-I used Docker and Docker Compose during development because they provides an easy way to setup a local multi-container development environment.
-It also made it easy to run a MongoDB container alongside the api and client containers.
+I used Docker and Docker Compose during development because they provide an easy way to setup a local multi-container development environment.
+It also allowed me to start the MongoDB containers (both for development and testing) with some data in them.

 ### Backend and Frontend

-- Express.js was used to build the backend because I have extensive experience with it.
+The technologies listed bellow were chosen primarily because I have previous experience using them:

+- **Express.js**
-- React was used to develop the client app.
+- **React** was used to develop the client app.
 It was chosen because it allows for reusable components, making refactoring simple.
-- The programming language on both backend and frontend is Javascript.
-I chose it because I have the most experience with it and it simpler to use the same programming language in both cases.
+- The programming language on both backend and frontend is **Javascript**.
+It was choses because it is simpler to develop both sides of the application with the same programming language.
+- **SwaggerHub** was used to create the OPENAPI documentation